 But while the cruise product was aimed squarely at the wealthy and upper class, the actual experience would have been a far cry from today’s luxury cruise experiences.
-Now, the author of the travel account is unfortunately too busy describing the destinations to go into any detail about the onboard experience, but I know enough about maritime affairs of the age to be able to extrapolate to some extent what on board life on this first cruise would have been like.
-So come aboard with me as I detail exactly what you would have been in for as a cruise guest on the Tagus.
+Now, the author of the travel account is unfortunately too busy describing the destinations to go into any detail about the onboard experience, but I know enough about maritime affairs of the age to be able to extrapolate to some extent what on board life on this first cruise could have been like.
+So come aboard with me as I paint a picture of what you would have been in for as a cruise guest on the Tagus.